 - Personal: Self-fund your business via your savings or the sale of property or other assets.

-Bank and SBA loans are probably the best option, other than friends and family, for funding a pearl party business.
+Bank and SBA loans are probably the best options, other than friends and family, for funding a pearl party business.

 Step 8: Apply for Licenses/Permits

 Starting a pearl party business requires obtaining a number of licenses and permits from local, state, and federal governments.